South Tyneside crowned co-operative council of the year after public vote - as leader praises 'strong community spirit'

 In doing this, it builds the four key values of honesty, openness, fairness and social responsibility into its day-to-day business.

-Councillor Iain Malcolm, Leader of South Tyneside Council, said, “Research shows South Tyneside Council is the third hardest-hit by central government cuts and we have 54% less government grant to spend on supporting our residents.
+Councillor Iain Malcolm, Leader of South Tyneside Council, said, “Research shows we have 54% less Government grants to spend on supporting our residents.

 “As a result, we have had to consider new ways of working to be able to continue to provide the services we know our residents value.